Morning, Thursday, 13th March 2025

 This conference will focus on children in care in Scotland and progress in delivering The Promise, looking at the practicality of achieving its 2030 targets.

-Stakeholders and policymakers will discuss priorities for improving Scotland’s care provision moving forward, and for implementing effective measures to improve outcomes for children in care, care leavers, and care-experienced adults.
+Stakeholders and policymakers will discuss priorities for improving Scotland’s care provision moving forward, and for implementing effective measures to improve outcomes for children in care, care leavers and care-experienced adults.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from The Scottish Government; Education Scotland; and DCEDIY, ROI.
+As well as key stakeholders, those due to attend include officials from The Scottish Government; Education Scotland; DoE, NI; and DCEDIY, ROI.